 Yep, just wandering around the main streets of Lerwick – thankfully on a leash.
 The locals didn’t seem phased, but I certainly did a double (or triple?) take.

 Need some more Scotland in your life?
 Whip up this easy scottish dessert for chocolate tiffin!
-Check out my Edinburgh Guides (Stockbridge, New Town + Old Town), our Fort William Travel Guide + Day Trips on the West Coast, and the 5 Castles and Palaces to see in Scotland!
+Check out my Edinburgh Guides (Stockbridge, New Town + Old Town), our Fort William Travel Guide + Day Trips on the West Coast, and the best Castles in Scotland to visit!
 Check out the 3 things I wore in Scotland!